-In 2017, Vault Rankings and Reviews asked consultants nationwide to rate the top healthcare consulting firms in their practice areas.
-Following are the top five.
+In 2021, Vault Rankings and Reviews asked consultants nationwide to rate the top healthcare consulting firms in their practice areas.
+The following are the top ten.

 How McKinsey works with healthcare clients: McKinsey’s Healthcare Systems & Services team, which includes more than 1,700 consultants across the globe, advises clients in areas such as clinical operations, technology and information strategy, and integrated care.

 Established in 1963 as a corporate management consulting firm, BCG employs 12,000 people in 85 offices and 48 countries, making it one of the nation’s largest private companies.
 In addition to its healthcare expertise, this firm serves clients in the energy, insurance, technology, and financial services as well as and other industries.

 How BCG works with healthcare clients: BCG works with payers and providers on issues such as managing healthcare costs and quality, value-based healthcare and creating consumer-centered business models.

 Also located in New York, Deloitte has been advising clients for over 100 years.
 In addition to a Life Sciences and Healthcare division, the firm works with companies in manufacturing, real estate, and construction, and a variety of other industries.
 With more than 65 locations throughout the world, Deloitte has approximately 29,000 employees.